joeellis/joeellis.github.io/_posts/2017-06-20-redux-architecture.markdown

 Many example apps and tutorials I run across use simple action creator functions when teaching Redux concepts.
 This is great for illustrating a point, but real world apps are complex.
 It's inevitable that you will need to compose higher-level complex actions, preferably from existing action creators you have already written.

 Start a habit of making sure all your action creator functions are composable in some way.
 It's a simple rule that really pays off when you need it.
-I personally wrap each action creator in a [promise](https://github.com/then/promise) so they can be chained together easily using the `then` function.
+I personally wrap each action creator in a [promise](https://github.com/then/promise) so they can be easily chained together using the `then` function.

 ### Component Architecture

 ##### Containers & presentational components

 The most useful concept I've come across for building stable and easily maintainable Redux apps is the [container & presentational component](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components) paradigm as described by Dan Abramov in the official Redux documentation.
 I will not dive into it here as the docs already do a great job at explaining the concept with great examples.
 But understanding this paradigm may be one of the most useful things you can learn about in Redux land.
 It is very difficult to maintain and iterate on an app of even moderate complexity without it.
+Learn it well.

 ##### Use intermediary containers

-While the container / presentational component paradigm works well, it's not always clear when containers should be introduced.
+While the container / presentational component paradigm works, it's not always clear when containers should be introduced.
 I've seen (and written) apps with a single top-level container that fetches the whole world and then passes down everything to its component's children and their children's children.
 This results in props 'passing through' multiple components before they are ever even used.
 As your app grows, this becomes an annoying problem as even simple changes, like renaming props, involves changing many other non-related components.
 Definitely a code smell that something is not right.

 Instead, create containers when you notice multiple props 'passing through' multiple components.
 There is no need to pass props from one end to the other when a container in the middle can access the state and create those props for you.
 Intermediary containers also have added benefits, such as encapsulating sections of your component tree making their children easier to maintain and test.
 Don't be afraid to use them if the situation calls for it.

-### Conclusion

-Remember that there are no hard rules for Redux apps, these are simply guidelines.
-After all, part of the fun and interesting things about Redux is its free form structure, so do not consider any of these points as the best or only way to do things.
-They are simply my way of doing things and so far they've proven useful enough to be worth repeating here.
+### There are No Rules

+All the guidelines I've listed are just patterns I've found worth repeating.
+However, do not consider any these points as the *only* way to do things.
+After all, one of biggest advantages of Redux is its free form structure, so know when you should 'break' the rules and try something new.

+*This was originally posted on [joeellis.la](http://joeellis.la/redux-architecture/)*